troperville

 Real Life

-• In Real Life, there is a variant of paranoid schizophrenia now named "Truman syndrome", in which the patient believes that their lives are actually a television show.
+• There is a variant of paranoid schizophrenia now named "Truman syndrome", in which the patient believes that their lives are actually a television show.
 This may be the best and most controversial example of Defictionalization ever.